ChristianLoizou/Shorts/texttomidi/README.md

 Some examples are A major -> `3-SHARPS-MAJOR`, C# minor -> `4-SHARPS-MINOR`, Bb minor -> `5-FLATS-MINOR`

 **INSTRUMENTS**: Defines the instruments in the file.
 A valid list of instrument names can be found [here](https://raw.githubusercontent.com/ChristianLoizou/Shorts/master/texttomidi/assets/program_codes.json).
 Comma separated, and in order of top to bottom of music.
 Note, you only need the name, not the ID number of the instrument.

+**Merge adjacent**:
+    With this setting active, if two notes of equal pitch are written adjacent to each other they will be marged into one note of greater length.
+This allows the user to write lines with notes of different length without using complex tokens.
+    This setting is automatically disabled when using Complex Tokens.

+**Random dynamic per note**:
+    If this setting is disabled, every note is set to be played at the same volume (75%).
+    Enabling this setting will assign each note a random volume between the minimum and maximum volume (see in-app help menu for these values)
+    This setting is automatically disabled when using Complex Tokens.

+**Voice per line**:
+    Enabling this setting will allow the user to write each part\'s line on a seperate line of text.
+If this setting is disabled, all notes must be written on one line and the application will cycle through the voices in order of top-bottom.
+    This setting is automatically disabled when using Complex Tokens.

+**Voices**:
+    This setting determines how many parts will be written in the MIDI file.
+If you have the \'voice per line\' setting enabled, this is also the number of lines that will be used when creating the MIDI file
+    This setting is automatically disabled when using Complex Tokens.

+**Tempo**:
+    This setting sets the tempo of the MIDI.
+Default tempo is 120.
+    This setting is automatically disabled when using Complex Tokens.